slatedb/slatedb/docs/0001-manifest.md

 1. A transactional manifest update on every `wal` write (discussed [here](https://github.com/slatedb/slatedb/pull/39#issuecomment-2094356240))
 2. Namespaced `wal` filenames that used a writer epoch prefix (discussed [here](https://github.com/slatedb/slatedb/pull/24/files#diff-58d53b55614c8db2dd180ac49237f37991d2b378c75e0245d780356e5d0c8135R114))

-(1) was rejected due to the high cost of transactional writes whe using object storage with CAS for the manifest.
+(1) was rejected due to the high cost of transactional writes when using object storage with CAS for the manifest.

 (2) was rejected because it was deemed complex.
 We might revisit this decision in the future if we have a need for it.